thednp/svg-path-commander/README.md

 [![jsDeliver](https://data.jsdelivr.com/v1/package/npm/svg-path-commander/badge)](https://www.jsdelivr.com/package/npm/svg-path-commander)

 While you may find familiar tools inside, this library brings ***new additions***:
+* the build in `getBBox`, `getPointAtLength` and `getTotalLength` are more reliable and much more accurate than the native methods, not to mention their world class performance ratings;
 * a tool that can *reverse path draw direction* without altering path commands, even with specific shorthand path commands;
 * a unique tool that can *reverse path draw direction* for path strings with only 'C' path commands;
 * a new and unique tool to *apply transform functions to path commands* via the modern *DOMMatrix* API.